W47K3R9/SpectralDev/README.md

 concurrently for a few groups of oscillators.
 IGNORE -> performance killer
 - [ ] Implement MIDI listening for tempo to trigger the FFT calculation according to the current tempo
 - [x] Rework Architecture
+- [ ] Templatize the Instance Controller for data type of the samples.

 ## Bugs